jn4248/searching_binary_trees/README.md

 # searching_binary_trees
-Project: Data Structures and Algorithms - Searching Binary Trees

 ## Overview
-Project 1 of "Project: Data Structures and Algorithms" section in The Odin Project.
+Project 1 of section "Project: Data Structures and Algorithms," from The Odin Project series.